Whimsy Stick

 Post-play settling

-Dog settles calmly near you after a session ends rather than escalating or seeking more stimulation.
+Dog settles calmly near you after a session ends rather than escalating.
 Calm after arousal is both a bonding signal and a training outcome.

 🎯